nanu/iitg-appuser-class/README.md

 # iitg-appuser-class
-This is a PHP Class implementation for enabling user authentication using POP Mailservers
+This is an extended PHP Class implementation of the iitg-appuser-class, implements the iitg-captcha-class and ACL feature.

 Dependencies:
-The PHP IMAP mail related extension is required to be pre-installed on the web server (php-imap/php5-imap).
+The PHP IMAP mail related extension, PHP GD libraries are required to be pre-installed on the web server (php-imap/php5-imap, php-gd).

 Note:
 "https" should be used for implementing the login/secure URLs when-ever you send out sensitive information across the network (like the username and password)